top of page

-Kids and competition in Aikido
+Kids and Competition in Aikido

-On another awesome day of training I was about to play a game with my students, when one of them asked: “Can we play the game without winners?”
+On another awesome day of training, I was about to play a game with my students when one of them asked, “Can we play the game without winners?”

+What about lion cubs?
 They wrestle in nature with their siblings, yet there is no winning or losing between them.
-No one gets there feelings hurt and there is no “us against them” mentality.
+No one gets their feelings hurt, and there is no “us against them” mentality.

 So many questions ran through my head.